matthewjmiller/mattmiller/CV.md

 [“A Passion for the Possible.”](http://www.curatormagazine.com/matthew-miller/a-passion-for-the-possible/) *Curator*, 15 July 2011.

 ### Literary Reviews

+Review of Joe Pug, *Sketch of a Promised Departure,* forthcoming in *Fare Forward.*

 ["Finding a Home Field."
 Review of Tiffany Eberle Kriner, *In Thought, Word, and Seed,*](https://www.frontporchrepublic.com/2024/02/finding-a-home-field-a-review-of-in-thought-word-and-seed/) *Front Porch Republic,* 26 February 2024.